farukonder/thats-enough-cloud-for-today/_posts/2023-08-03-aws-emr-batch.md

   - Iceberg
 ---

-Data and Streaming using Spark on EMR, ElasticSearch, Iceberg and ..

 The other day, I was curious about whether I should start a composite project on my own to investigate alternative solutions for different kinds of platform needs in my current company.